 How to Register and Submit Your Tax Return

-First, you’ll need to register for Self-Assessment with HMRC if you haven’t already done so.
-This is because it is necessary to obtain your Unique Taxpayer Reference (UTR), after which you can gather all relevant financial information and manage your tax details online or via post.
+Firstly, you will need to register for Self Assessment with HMRC if you have not already done so.
+This is necessary for obtaining your Unique Taxpayer Reference (UTR).
+With it, you can gather all relevant tax information and manage your details online.

-• Online Submission: Register online and use the HMRC Self Assessment online service to submit your tax return.
-Ensure to register well in advance of the deadline as obtaining your activation code can take a few days.
+Online Submission - Register online and use the HMRC Self Assessment online service to submit your tax return.
+You should register well in advance of the deadline, as obtaining your activation code can take a few days.

 • If you live in the UK, you can send completed paper forms to: Self Assessment, HM Revenue and Customs, BX9 1AS